Pharmacy residency program at Kingwood

 Number of positions: One per year

-Program duration: 24 months, beginning early July
+Program duration: 12 months, beginning end of June

 Rotation duration: 5-week blocks except for a 6-week orientation period